-Where there’s a will there’s a way . . . and thanks to funding from the Heritage Lottery Fund, via the Heritage Centre, a team of trained volunteers is transcribing local 17th century probate records.
-Very few of the surviving wills have been studied before and they contain a wealth of information about Churchill and Sarsden families and their homes.
-They reveal a valuable source of local history, the results of which are being made available at the Heritage Centre at weekends during the open season – 26 March to 25 September 2016.
+Where there’s a will there’s a way . . . and thanks to funding from the Heritage Lottery Fund, via the Heritage Centre, a team of trained volunteers has transcribed local 17th century probate records.
+Very few of the surviving wills had been studied before and they contain a wealth of information about Churchill and Sarsden families and their homes.
+They reveal a valuable source of local history, the results of which are available at the Heritage Centre.

 An example of an old will written in ‘secretary hand’, and the transcript.

-We had some lessons towards the end of 2012 in deciphering this form of writing and in learning some of the legal terminology, as well as the latin of the various documents.
+The volunteers were given some lessons towards the end of 2012 in deciphering this form of writing and in learning some of the legal terminology, as well as the Latin of the various documents.
 The transcribing began in earnest in 2013.

-We work from photocopies or photographs of all the documents - the majority from the Oxford History Centre and some from the National Archives in Kew.
+They worked from photocopies or photographs of all the documents - the majority from the Oxford History Centre and some from the National Archives in Kew.
 There are nearly 500 documents in all.

-The group meets monthly in the village hall and we also work at home.
-After the initial transcribing, the documents are checked by another member of the group before they are finally transcribed onto the proforma and then, as they are ready, they are converted to Pdf files and uploaded onto the system in the Heritage Centre for access by the public.
+The group met monthly in the village hall and also worked at home.
+After the initial transcribing, the documents were checked by another member of the group before they were finally transcribed onto the proforma and then, as they were ready, were converted to PDF files and uploaded onto the system in the Heritage Centre for access by the public.

-The finished documents are also printed and together with copies of the original documents will eventually be available in the Village Hall for another means of access by members of the public.
+The finished documents are also in print form and together with copies of the original documents are available in the Village Hall for another means of access by members of the public.

-We benefit greatly from the input of Jan Cliffe and Lynne Hayes who have been invaluable in their advice, guidance and support.
+The Probate Project team benefited greatly from the input of Jan Cliffe and Lynne Hayes who were invaluable in their advice, guidance and support.
 Jan and Lynne, with others, formed The Chipping Norton Historical Research Group and transcribed wills and inventories for Chipping Norton, which are all now housed in the Oxford History Centre (OHC).

-After 1730 the handwriting of the wills is much easier to read so there will be less need for them to be transcribed but already the work we have done is generating interest in related areas such as family connections, where people lived and important events which took place, such as the fire in Churchill.
+After 1730 the handwriting of the wills is much easier to read so there will be less need for them to be transcribed but already the work that has been done is generating interest in related areas such as where people lived, family connections and important events which took place, such as the fire in Churchill.

 The project is ideal for family historians and for anyone who wants to find out more about the lives of past residents.
 It is clear that there are links to other villages in the area so there are possible extensions to the project.